sous-chefs/apache2/TESTING.md

 - Chef Style lints: [Foodcritic](http://www.foodcritic.io/)
 - Ruby Style lints: [Rubocop](https://github.com/bbatsov/rubocop)

-You can install the [Chef Development Kit (Chef-DK)](http://downloads.chef.io/chef-dk/) to more easily install the above components.

 Prerequisites
 -------------
-To develop on this cookbook, you must have a sane Ruby 1.9+ environment.
-Given the nature of this installation process (and it's variance across multiple operating systems), we will leave this installation process to the user.

-You must also have `bundler` installed:

-    $ gem install bundler
+You can install the [Chef Development Kit (Chef-DK)](http://downloads.chef.io/chef-dk/) to more easily install the above components.

 You must also have Vagrant and VirtualBox installed: